magento/devdocs/guides/v1.0/config-guide/cli/config-cli-subcommands-depen.md

 	magento info:dependencies:{show-modules|show-modules-circular|show-framework} [-d|--directory="<path>"] [-o|--output="<path and filename"]

-where

-*	`{show-modules}` results in a module dependency report
-*	`{show-modules-circular}` results in a circular dependency report
-*	`{show-framework}` results in a framework dependency report

-The following table discusses the meanings of this command's parameters and values.
+The following table discusses the meanings of this command's options, parameters, and values.

 <table>
 	<col width="25%">